Ciacova: Economy

 The economy has the characteristics of a small industrial-agricultural plain town.
 The light, textile and food industries are present here.
 Milling, fruit growing and animal husbandry are also developed.

+Transport

+Access to Ciacova is facilitated by DJ693B, which spans nine kilometers and connects the town to European route E70.
+This major route enters Romania from Serbia at the Moravița border crossing and continues through Timișoara toward southern Romania and the capital, Bucharest.
+The four constituent villages are linked to Ciacova via local communal roads.
+The distances between Ciacova and the component villages are: